Asynchronous multi-class traffic management in wide area networks: Introduction

-In this context, semi-centralized TE schemes have been proposed to address these drawbacks.
-Some works \cite{guck2016function,8764418} utilize a decoupled SDN control framework, which involves low-complexity online routing and resource allocation for low latency.
-Meanwhile, the centralized controller periodically updates system parameters (e.g., priorities and load-balancing weights).
-Although these approaches can provide low-latency service for flows, their effectiveness in optimizing network efficiency is still questionable.
-Some semi-centralized TE approaches \cite{6678113,9110786} perform centralized resource allocation based on the aggregated demands of flows, with flow-level control being carried out by distributed nodes.
-These approaches can realize real-time traffic management by preallocating resources to aggregated flow groups and making real-time forwarding decisions at distributed nodes.
-However, the preallocated resources may mismatch with the volatile traffic matrix, leading to potential performance degradation.
+However, many general WANs for communication may not possess the aforementioned characteristics as private IDNs.
+In such situations, the periodic paradigm may encounter the following problems.

+The first problem is the long E2E delay for flows.
+The network is unable to anticipate the demand of user-initiated flows in advance due to the unpredictable nature of user behavior.
+Furthermore, data mining results from previous WANs have revealed the volatility\cite{bai2015information} and unpredictability\cite{10.1145/2785956.2787472,10.1145/3487552.3487860} of particular traffic patterns.
+Consequently, traffic control rules based on traffic prediction may mismatch with the volatile traffic matrix, thereby resulting in performance penalties such as link overload and packet loss.
+An alternate strategy involves caching received flows at the network edge while awaiting periodic resource allocation.
+However, the waiting time, usually averaging 0.5 TE period, cannot be ignored for delay-sensitive flows due to the long TE period implemented to minimize update overhead\cite{8764418,7524330}.
+Although hierarchical TE architectures \cite{6678113,9110786} and learning-enabled TE algorithms \cite{xu2023teal} have reduced the algorithm runtime in each TE period to several seconds, it is still too long for delay-sensitive real-time flows.

+The second problem is the high control overhead during TE.
+Numerous flows with diverse QoS requirements exist within WANs, necessitating frequent interaction between the control plane and underlying devices to implement flow-level traffic control.
+During each TE period, a multitude of flow-level requests are uploaded to the control plane, and control instructions are frequently delivered to devices, resulting in significant control overhead.

-In this paper, we propose AMTM, a TE scheme that utilizes an asynchronous multi-class traffic management paradigm.
-In this paradigm, distributed service brokers perform real-time traffic control at the network edge.
-To deal with the traffic mismatch caused by distributed traffic control, AMTM can buffer mismatched flows in intermediate nodes instead of dropping them, thereby increasing tolerance to traffic fluctuation.
-The TE server adjusts link prices, which directly affects the behaviors of service brokers, to control the buffer load and accompanying queueing time in each intermediate node.
-Moreover, AMTM has a low control overhead because the interaction between nodes and the TE server only involves link states and prices.
+To solve the aforementioned problems, we propose AMTM, a TE scheme that utilizes an asynchronous TE paradigm.
+In this paradigm, service brokers located in distributed edge nodes perform real-time traffic control based on link prices.
+To handle traffic mismatches caused by decision conflicts during distributed traffic control, AMTM buffers mismatched flows in intermediate nodes instead of dropping them, thereby increasing tolerance to traffic fluctuation.
+The TE server adjusts link prices, which impact the behaviors of service brokers, to eliminate decision conflicts and traffic mismatches.
+Moreover, a pricing strategy based on the observations of virtual queues is proposed to obtain a low packet loss rate and a low flow delivery delay.
 The main contributions of this paper are outlined as follows.

 \hangafter 1 \hangindent 1em

 $\bullet$ We establish an asynchronous TE paradigm and describe its working mechanisms, including flow-driven traffic control (FDTC) and network-initiated price update (NIPU) actions.
 FDTC is designed to ensure real-time flow delivery, while NIPU handles traffic mismatch.